FreeTAKTeam/FreeTAKHub_VideoChecker/README.md

 * API service must be active on RTSP-simple Server
 * in the node "Post  Video to FTS" configure your Rest API token

 ![image](https://user-images.githubusercontent.com/60719165/139943631-4c6dd8ef-80fa-439c-be9c-84280ad8103c.png)

+* in the "FTH Global Config" node set the value for IPs of the different servers